AscendLab

 New free tool

 Convert browser-readable images to WEBP, JPG, PNG, or AVIF with quality and optional max dimension controls.
-Files are processed locally, and unsupported formats are explained instead of uploaded.
+Processing is handled in the browser for this tool based on the current public implementation.

 Quick answer